Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Introduction

 To demonstrate the utility of our approach, we apply it to two scenarios of broad interest (see Fig. \ref{fig:sketch}) to derive information-cost relations that complement and extend the scope of the LP.
-In the first scenario, we consider quantum systems with multiple conserved charges, that have received increasing attention in quantum thermodynamics~(see a recent comprehensive review~\cite{Majidy.23.NRP} and references therein).
-For such systems undergoing an arbitrary process, we derive a general information-cost relation that establishes a fundamental upper bound on the thermodynamic cost--expressed as a weighted sum of charge changes--in terms of the change in the system’s information content, utilizing only observations of the mean values of system charges.
+Both scenarios concern quantum systems with charges--such as energy and particle number--as observables, but differ in the available system observations.
+In the first scenario, we consider systems with multiple charges that have received increasing attention in quantum thermodynamics~(see a recent comprehensive review~\cite{Majidy.23.NRP} and references therein) and assume that only the mean values of these charges are accessible as experimental observations.
+In a manner analogous to the treatment of heat dissipation in the LP, we identify system charge loss during arbitrary evolution as the corresponding thermodynamic cost.
+We derive a general information-cost relation that establishes a fundamental upper bound on the thermodynamic cost in terms of the change in the system’s actual information content.
 If more information about the state of the coupled environment is accessible, a generalized Landauer lower bound~\cite{Lostaglio.17.NJP} which assumes a generalized Gibbsian state~\cite{Jaynes.57.PR} for the environment becomes applicable.
 In this special case, our upper bound can be combined with it to form a two-sided bound on the thermodynamic cost at finite times; In the quasi-static limit, we demonstrate that the lower and upper bounds converge to the same value.